 The technical is for the coaches to give instructions.
 The measurement must be no wider than 1 yard/1 meter from the seating area and no closer than 1 yard/meter from the touchline.

-Only one person is allowed to give instructions from the area at a given time.
+Only one person can give instructions from the area at a given time.

 Area Around The Field

-A baseline of 1.5m (1.6 yards) of the field beyond the indicated playing area is required.
-The playing area ought to be 125m × 85m or 120m x 80m.
+A 1.5m (1.6 yards) baseline of the field beyond the indicated playing area is required.
+The playing area should be 125m × 85m or 120m x 80m.

 The exterior of each line is measured, which ought to be no more than 12cm broad and preferably match the width of the goal area.